menu

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 10.14 minutes getting to work every day.

-Lake City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lake City does not have a public transit system used by locals to get to and from work.

 The education level of Lake City ranks among the highest in the nation.
 Of the 25-and-older adult population in Lake City, 43.12% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.